liamodwyer/github-pages/_workshop/index.md

 ***

 #### Benefits of using version control
-- [x] __Collaboration__ - Version control allows us to define formalized ways we can work together and share writing and code.
-For example merging together sets of changes from different parties enables co-creation of documents and software across distributed teams.
+- [x] __Collaboration__ - Version control allows us to define formalized ways we can work together and share writing and/or code.
-- [x] __Versioning__ - Having a robust and rigorous log of changes to a file, without renaming files (v1, v2, final_copy)
+- [x] __Versioning__ - Having a robust and rigorous log of changes to a file, without renaming files
 - [x] __Rolling Back__ - Version control allows us to quickly undo a set of changes.
-This can be useful when new writing or new additions to code introduce problems.
-- [x] __Understanding__ - Version control can help you understand how the code or writing came to be, who wrote or contributed particular parts, and who you might ask to help understand it better.
+- [x] __Understanding__ - Version control can help you understand or share how a project came to be, who wrote or contributed particular parts, and who you might ask to help understand it better.
-- [x] __Backup__ - While not meant to be a backup solution, using version control systems mean that your code and writing can be stored on multiple other computers.
+- [x] __Backup__ - While not meant to be a backup solution, using version control systems mean that your code or writing can be stored on multiple other computers.

 ***